mehulagg/gitlab/doc/administration/geo/disaster_recovery/index.md

 perform changes on a **secondary** with only a single machine.
 Instead, you must do this manually.

+CAUTION: **Caution:**:
+If the secondary node [has been paused](../../geo/#pausing-and-resuming-replication), this will perform a point in time recovery to the last known state.
+Data that was created on the primary while the secondary is paused will be lost.

 1. SSH in to the database node in the **secondary** and trigger PostgreSQL to promote to read-write: